-Alas, since I do not see myself going to New York any time soon, I have but no choice than to make pastrami myself, using a recipe that claims to yield pastrami very similar to Katz’s.
-The process took about 2 whole weeks, first making corned beef than turning that into pastrami.
+Alas, since I do not see myself going to New York any time soon, I have but no choice than to make pastrami myself.
+The entire process takes about 2 whole weeks, first making corned beef than turning that into pastrami.
 I’m not going to lie, it was a lot of work just for a couple of sandwiches, but the quality?
-Amazing!
+Amazing (and maybe even better than Katz’s)!

 **Helpful tips and common mistakes